Paternalism and Deliberation: An Experiment on Making Formal Rules: Results

 Across all treatments, the mean cap is 17.5 boxes (std.dev.: 7.6).
 The mean (injunctive) norm is 9.6 boxes (std.dev.: 5.9).
 The mean belief about the number of boxes opened by the \emph{average} Chooser is 11.4 (std.dev.: 5.7).
 38.7\% of CAs in EndoDelay imposed the 1-day waiting period.

 In 92.8\% of cases where the norm is available, the cap is weakly larger than the norm; in 74.8\%, the cap is strictly larger.
 Moreover, in 77.2\% of cases where both norm and belief are available, CAs believe that the average Chooser opens weakly more boxes than the CA perceives he should open.
 In 57.2\% of cases, the inequality is strict.
-These descriptives suggest that the design choice to allow the implementation of an upper limit was sensible.
+These patterns confirm that an upper limit was the right design choice.

 \begin{result} CAs believe that the average Chooser opens too many boxes (relative to CAs' perceived optimal choice). \end{result}

 For each CA $i$, we can define $\alpha_i$ as the solution to the following equation: